darksideos/darkside-kernel/README.md

 Contributing
 ------------
 If you would like to contribute to the DarkSide Kernel (or other components of DarkSide OS), sumbit a pull request here on Github.
 The core main team (Marionumber1, singerng, theoduino, and noahbkim) will review the pull request and decide whether to merge or decline it.
-If you've made several major contributions to the project, we'll consider adding you to our organization as a member of the main team.
+If you've made several major contributions to the project, we'll consider adding you to the main team.

 Reporting Issues
 ----------------